lexbaileylowrisc/qemu/docs/opentitan/darjeeling.md

    * A CharDev backend can be used to get GPIO outputs and update GPIO inputs,
 * KMAC
   * Side loading is not supported
+* Ibex wrapper
+  * random source (connected to CSR), FPGA version, virtual remapper, fetch enable can be controlled from Power Manager
 * Lifecycle controller
   * [LC controller](lc_ctrl_dmi.md) can be accessed through JTAG using a DM-TL bridge
   * Escalation is not supported